 In short, both Mighty Networks and Discord give you great apps and access options, and either one will let your members take their community with them.

-As you’re trying to make up your mind, why not try Mighty Networks?
+As you’re trying to make up your mind, why not try Mighty ?
 It’s free for 14 days–no credit card required.
-Come check it out and see how far you can take your community!
+Come try it and see how far you can take your community!